 Express Scripts Medicare covers both brand-name drugs and generic drugs.
 Generic drugs have the same active ingredient formula as a brand-name drug.
 Generic drugs usually cost less than brand-name drugs.
 FDA-approved generic drugs are rated by the Food and Drug Administration (FDA) to be as safe and effective as brand-name drugs.

 The Express Scripts Medicare formulary includes brand and generic drugs most commonly prescribed for seniors.
 Learn more about covered drugs.

 We may periodically add or remove a drug, make changes to coverage rules on certain drugs, or change how much you pay for a drug.
 If we make any formulary change that limits your ability to fill prescriptions, we will notify you at least 60 days before the change is made.
 Note that if the Food and Drug Administration finds that a drug on the formulary is unsafe or if the drug's manufacturer removes the drug from the market, we immediately remove the drug from our formulary and then notify you of the change.

 Certain drugs may be covered under Medicare Part B or Part D depending upon the circumstances.
 Information may need to be submitted describing the use and setting of the drug to make the determination.

 You may request information about the total number of grievances, appeals, and exceptions that have been filed with Express Scripts Medicare, as well as about the outcomes of these disputes.
 Call Express Scripts Medicare Customer Service toll free at 1.800.758.4574 (New York State residents, call 1.800.758.4570), 24 hours a day, 7 days a week.
 This information is available for free in other languages.
-TTY users should call 1.800.716.3231.
+TTY users, call 1.800.716.3231.